trungtndev/Deploying-DeepSeek-on-Triton-Inference-Server-using-VLLM-Backend/README.md

 ## Create LLMClient

 File name `client.py` is used to create a client for the FastAPI application.
-This client is used to send requests to the FastAPI application.
+This client is used to send requests to triton inference server and get the results.
 Define the client as follows:

 ```python
 from client import LLMClient